-This type of surgery is used to replace damaged arteries that supply blood to your heart muscle.
+This type of surgery is used to reroute damaged arteries that supply blood to your heart muscle.
 It typically happens when coronary arteries become blocked or damaged.
 During this four to five-hour surgery, surgeons use a vein (often from the leg), to create a bypass around the blocked arteries.
 This makes sure your arteries are getting enough blood, which is essential to making sure your heart is working properly.
 These surgical procedures takes place at SIH Memorial Hospital of Carbondale.